OpenDataServices/os4d/docs/adoption/helpdesk.md

 ## Examples

 - The International Aid Transparency Initiative provides a helpdesk service that receives around 110 monthly support requests, as of November 2017).
-A number of other providers also offer support to particular segments of the implementing community (e.g UK NGOs)
+A number of other providers also offer support to particular segments of the implementing community (e.g. UK NGOs)

 - The [Open Contracting Data Standard helpdesk](http://standard.open-contracting.org/latest/en/support/) provides e-mail support, as well as working closely with the Open Contracting Partnership to identify adopters for priority support and outreach.
 The OCDS helpdesk is run by two partner organisations: Open Data Services Co-operative, and ILDA, who cover support for Latin America.